 IP TAKE: Even though education is no longer Coca-Cola's exclusive philanthropic focus, institutions of higher education around the globe continue to receive major awards.
 That said, earning support from this funder is competitive.

-According to the foundation, its current “priority areas” are “economic empowerment and entrepreneurship” for women; “access to clean water, water conservation and recycling” and “active healthy living, education and youth development.”
-On the local and community level, the foundation also gives in areas that include “arts and culture, community and economic development programs,” and “HIV/AIDS prevention and awareness programs in Africa and Latin America.”
+PROFILE: The Coca-Cola Foundation was established in 1984 at the behest of Roberto Goizueta, the corporation’s then Chairman and CEO.
+It initially focused on “learning inside and outside the classroom,” but in 2007, the company and foundation began to broaden their scope of giving.
+According to the foundation, its current “priority areas” are “economic empowerment and entrepreneurship” for women; “access to clean water, water conservation and recycling”; and “active healthy living, education and youth development.”
+On the local and community level, the foundation also supports arts and culture, community and economic development programs, and HIV/AIDS prevention and awareness programs in Africa and Latin America.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).